Create a Knowledge Graph From Text With Gemini

 • Add temporal tracking to see how knowledge evolves over time

-• extractor.py - Core extraction logic and prompt engineering
+• extractor.py - Two-phase extraction logic and prompt engineering

-• visualizer.py - Graph rendering and layout algorithms
+• visualizer.py - PyVis-based graph rendering and layout algorithms

-• app.py - Streamlit interface and workflow orchestration
+• app.py - Streamlit interface with session state management

-Knowledge graphs transform how we interact with information.
+Knowledge graphs transform how you interact with information.
 Whether you’re managing research, organizing meeting notes, or building AI applications, structured knowledge extraction opens new possibilities.

-What’s the first text you’ll convert into a knowledge graph?
-Share your use case or questions in LinkedIn.
+I’m curious: what’s the first text you’ll convert into a knowledge graph?
+Share your use case or questions on LinkedIn.
+I’d love to hear what you build with this.